isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 >
 >When we send real-time transactional messages (rtEvent) or when we route messages with a third-party system thanks to a custom action, a specific setup is required for fatigue, blacklist or unsubscription management.
 For example, if an attribute "blacklist" or "unsubscribe" is stored in the Platform or in a third-party system, a condition will have to be added before the message sending to check this condition.

 When you select a template, all the fields expected in the message payload are displayed in the activity configuration pane under **Address** and **Personalization data**.
 You need to map each of these fields with the field you want to use, either from the event or from the data source.
+You can also use the advanced expression editor to pass a value manually, perform data manipulation on retrieved information (for example converting a string to uppercase) or use functions such as "if, then, else".
+See [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 ![](../assets/journey60.png)